apache/gravitino/docs/gravitino-server-config.md

 Gravitino provides event listener mechanism to allow uses to capture the event provides by Gravitino server to integrate some custom operations.

-To leverage the event listener, you must implement the `EventListenerPlugin` interface and place the resulting JAR in the classpath of the Gravitino server.
+To leverage the event listener, you must implement the `EventListenerPlugin` interface and place the resulting JAR file in the classpath of the Gravitino server.
 Then, add configurations to gravitino.conf to enable the event listener.

 | Property name                              | Description                                                                                            | Default value | Required | Since Version |
 |--------------------------------------------|--------------------------------------------------------------------------------------------------------|---------------|----------|---------------|